pulumi/pulumi-hugo/themes/default/content/challenge/startup-in-a-box.md

 We can use a synced folder to manage the files of the website.

-We need to add the `mime` package from npm, as it is useful for passing the mime type of the file to S3 without hardcoding it.
+We need to add the `mime` package from npm, as it is useful for passing the mime type of the file to the Cloud Storage Bucket without hardcoding it.

 ```shell
 npm install mime @types/mime